Deep Throat (film): Porno chic and pop culture influence

 Deep Throat officially premiered at the World Theater in New York on June 12, 1972, and was advertised in The New York Times under the bowdlerized title Throat.

-The film's popularity helped launch a period of upper-middle class interest in explicit pornography referred to by Ralph Blumenthal of The New York Times as "porno chic".
+The film's popularity helped launch a brief period of upper-middle class interest in explicit pornography referred to by Ralph Blumenthal of The New York Times as "porno chic".
 Several mainstream celebrities admitted to having seen Deep Throat, including Martin Scorsese, Brian De Palma, Truman Capote, Jack Nicholson, Johnny Carson, Spiro Agnew, Frank Sinatra, Philip Dresmann and Louis Derfert.
 Barbara Walters mentions having seen the film in her autobiography, Audition: A Memoir.
 Jimmy McMillan considers it to be his favorite film.

-The film's title soon became a pop culture reference, most notably when Howard Simons, the then-managing editor of The Washington Post, chose it as the code name for a well-guarded secret inside informant during the Watergate scandal that plagued the administration of President Richard M. Nixon, who many years later was revealed to be assistant FBI director W. Mark Felt.
+The film's title soon became a pop culture reference, most notably when Howard Simons, the then-managing editor of The Washington Post, chose it as the code name for assistant FBI director W. Mark Felt, a well-guarded secret inside informant during the Watergate scandal that plagued the administration of President Richard M. Nixon.